-Bicycle & Pedestrian Advisory Board NEW BOARD!
-The meeting date and time have not yet been determined.
+Bicycle & Pedestrian Advisory Board Meets the second Thursday of the month at 6:30 p.m.
 The 11-member Bicycle and Pedestrian Advisory Board serves in an advisory capacity to the Assistant Utilities Director - Public Works.
-This board recommends initiatives meant to encourage bicycling and walking throughout the City, including but not limited to creating plans and developing linkages for the possible inclusion and/or placement of bicycle and pedestiran facilities throughout the City, along with other associated responsibilities to meet that objective.
+This board recommends initiatives meant to encourage bicycling and walking throughout the City, including but not limited to creating plans and developing linkages for the possible inclusion and/or placement of bicycle and pedestrian facilities throughout the City, along with other associated responsibilities to meet that objective.

 Board of Adjustment Meets first Tuesday of the month at 6:00 p.m.
 This board reviews applications for zoning variances and makes recommendations regarding the applications to City staff.

-Cultural Affairs Advisory Board Meets first Wednesday of the month at 6:00 p.m.
+Cultural Affairs Advisory Board Meets first Thursday of the first full week of the month at 6:00 p.m.
 This board serves in an advisory capacity in matters pertaining to cultural affairs.
 Responsibilities may include: advising on the development of cultural affairs programs and events; aiding in coordinating programs and events; and evaluating programs and events.

 Economic Development Advisory Board Meets first Wednesday of the month at 5:30 p.m.
 This board serves in an advisory capacity in matters pertaining to economic development in the City.
 Responsibilities may include: cooperating with other governmental agencies and civic groups in the advancement of economic development; recommending policies, procedures and philosophies on economic development; advising on the development of long-range economic development planning; and aiding in coordinating economic development programs with the programs of other governmental agencies and voluntary organizations.